wavesoftware/sampler/README.md

 ## Requirements

-* Java 8
+* Java 8+ (Tested on JDK 8, 9, and 11)
 * Spring module requires any modern Spring, tested against latest 5.1.x, but should work in Spring 3+

 ## Releases